umaritimus/pscobol/README.md

 ## Description

 This module adds resources capable of administering Micro Focus Visual Cobol installation, including installation and removal of
 Micro Focus Visual Cobol, installation of patches and registration of licenses.
+It also provides capability to compile PeopleSoft Cobol.

 ## Setup